Parental Leave for Instructional 9-month Faculty

 - Family and Medical Leave Act

-This policy is intended to assist 9-month faculty (mothers and fathers) in managing work and family obligations in the first year surrounding the birth or adoption of a child.
+This policy is intended to assist 9-month faculty (primary and secondary caregivers) in managing work and family obligations in the first year surrounding the birth or placement of a child for adoption or foster care.

 Parental time away from work assists eligible George Mason University faculty members during the first year of becoming a parent to meet both their professional and parental obligations.
 It is the goal of this policy to 1) help faculty balance the responsibilities of family and career development and 2) encourage and enable equal parenting opportunity across all departments.